PickawayDemocrats/pickawaydemocrats.github.io/scholarship.md

 Do you have a special interest you would like to pursue with further learning?
 Going off to college or trade school?
 Any of these will qualify you enter to receive one of these competitive awards.

-<span class="title is-3">The application process opens on February 15, 2023 and closes on
-April 15, 2023.</span>

 This is the first annual <b>ENGAGE FOR THE FUTURE</b> scholarship award.
 One non- partisan scholarship will be awarded to a high school senior in each of the four